 Regardless if you prefer the “Debt Avalanche” or “Debt Snowball” method, the key is in proactively ensuring that you’re starting to eliminate your debts.
 Warning!
 Do NOT get another loan just to pay an existing debt!

-Financial Achievement #4: Prepare a “nest egg” or fund that could replace 80% of your current income
+Financial Achievement #4: Prepare a “nest egg” that could replace 80% of your current income

 Retirement shouldn’t necessarily lead to a drastic scale-down of your lifestyle.
 To continue the life you prefer, you need to have access to a steady cashflow that could pay for your desired lifestyle.